-8 Benefits Of Installing a Water Softener System
+8 Benefits of Installing a Water Softener System

 by Brenda Vollman on Mar 8, 2018

 Approximately 85% of homes in the United States rely on a hard water supply.
 The term "hard water" constitutes any water supply containing excess mineral particles of iron, calcium, magnesium, sulfur, limestone, and lead.
-It could also be water contaminated by waste materials from a sewerage or industrial run-off depending on the location.
+It could also be water contaminated by waste materials from sewerage or industrial run-off depending on the location.

 Though hard water is not literally unsafe, it"s not the best water for your home, as it can cause various problems related to cleaning and appliance use.
 Fortunately, it"s possible to eliminate these impurities contained in hard water through a process called water softening.
 The process entails removing or diluting the mineral concentrations in hard water, and in some systems replacing them with softer minerals like potassium and sodium.

-Soft water has many benefits such as increasing the life span of your appliances and eliminating the build up of scale in your bathtubs and sinks.
+Soft water has many benefits such as increasing the life span of your appliances and eliminating the build-up of scale in your bathtubs and sinks.
 However, there"s still more to water softening, as discussed below.

 1. Easier Cleaning

 Dishes and clothes washed in hard water could end up having white streaks, spots, or soapy residue on them.
-Softening your water will make rinsing soap residue more thorough, so that your clothing and dishes as well as your skin and hair will look and feel much cleaner after washing.
+Softening your water will make rinsing soap residue more thorough so that your clothing and dishes as well as your skin and hair will look and feel much cleaner after washing.
 Soft water also lowers the amount of soap or detergent needed for cleaning, which over time can add up to significant savings on the expenses for these products.
 And with soap film and scum behind you, you will find that your sinks, bathtubs, and showers stay cleaner for longer, and are much easier to maintain.

 2. Less Regular Plumbing Repairs

-If you have a hard water supply in your home, you are more likely have more frequent plumbing repairs due to clogging problems.
+If you have a hard water supply in your home, you are more likely to have more frequent plumbing repairs due to clogging problems.
 And regardless of how often you fix them, they"ll keep on clogging.
 The calcium and magnesium minerals contained in the water is to blame, as these tend to form particles that block the water supply.

 The frequent damage to the water system and the poor water supply caused by the accumulation of mineral buildup in the piping can be alleviated by installing a water softener system.
 The system will convert hard water from the main supply into soft water and eliminate the minerals that damage your plumbing.
-Besides this, it helps to keep the system clean for longer, which means less recurrent repairs.
+Besides this, it helps to keep the system clean for longer, which means fewer recurrent repairs.

 3. Less Maintenance for Water Appliances

-The appliances in your home that use water, such as dish washers, humidifiers, and washing machines usually have their expected lifespan.
+The appliances in your home that use water, such as dishwashers, humidifiers, and washing machines usually have their expected lifespan.
 However, using hard water on these appliances can take a toll on their expected lifespan.
 Just as with the plumbing systems, minerals contained in hard water can build up inside these appliances and not only reduce their lifespan, but also decrease their overall efficiency.

 Installing a water softening system can extend the life of your home appliances, which will save you money by having to repair or replace them less frequently.
 Long lifespans for such appliances are also beneficial to the environment by decreasing waste and conserving the energy and raw materials required for manufacturing.